Sandy Wollaston

 Alexander Frederick Richmond Wollaston (22 May 1875, Clifton, Gloucestershire – 3 June 1930, Cambridge) was an English medical doctor, ornithologist, botanist, climber and explorer.
 After qualifying as a surgeon in 1903, Wollaston decided to spend his life on exploration and natural history, travelling extensively; he wrote books about his travels and work, and was elected a Fellow of the Royal Geographical Society in 1907.
-He took up an offer from John Maynard Keynes as a tutor at Cambridge, Wollaston and was shot dead by Douglas Potts, a deranged undergraduate student, in Cambridge.
+As a tutor at King's College, Cambridge, he was shot dead by a deranged student.

 Early life and education

 The second son of George Hyde Wollaston (1844-1926), a schoolmaster at Clifton College, formerly a geologist, and his wife Sarah Constance (née Richmond), Sandy Wollaston's paternal grandfather was the amateur scientist Alexander Luard Wollaston, who was himself grandson of the astronomer Francis Wollaston, whose sons included- alongside A. L. Wollaston's father George Hyde Wollaston (1765-1841)- the philosopher Francis John Hyde Wollaston and the chemist William Hyde Wollaston.
 They descended from the theologian and philosopher William Wollaston.
 The Wollaston family were landed gentry, of Shenton Hall, Leicestershire, appearing in deeds dating back to the reign of Edward III.

 Wollaston was educated at Clifton College before studying medicine at King's College, Cambridge, graduating in 1896 and qualifying as a surgeon in 1903.
 However, he disliked the medical profession and preferred to spend his life on exploration and natural history.
-He travelled extensively, visiting Lapland, the Dolomites, Sudan and Japan, as well as participating in an expedition to the Ruwenzori Mountains of Uganda in 1905.
+He travelled extensively, visiting Lapland, the Dolomites, Sudan and Japan, as well as participating in the British Museum expedition to the Ruwenzori Mountains of Uganda in 1905-1906.

 Expeditions to New Guinea

-Wollaston participated in the BOU Expedition to the Snow Mountains of Netherlands New Guinea in 1910–11.
+Wollaston participated in the British Ornithologists' Union Expedition to the Snow Mountains of Netherlands New Guinea in 1910–11.
 The main aim was to climb the highest mountains there as well as to collect biological and ethnological specimens.
 However, the expedition was unsuccessful in its primary aim largely because of obfuscation by the Dutch authorities.

 In 1912 and 1913 Wollaston led a second expedition (the Wollaston Expedition) to New Guinea.
 There he succeeded in climbing to within 150 m of the summit of the Carstensz Pyramid, at 4884 m the highest peak on the island, and one not summited until 1962.

 He is commemorated in the names of a bat, a skink (lizard) and a frog from New Guinea: